WebAssembly/design/AstSemantics.md

 ### Order of evaluation

 Operand evaluation order is deterministic.
-All nodes other than control flow constructs need to evaluate their child nodes in the order they appear in the AST.
+All nodes other than control flow constructs need to evaluate their child nodes in the order they appear in the serialized AST.

+For example, this s-expression presentation of a i32.add node `(i32.add (i32.const 2) (get_local $x))`
+would first evaluate the `(i32.const 2)` node and afterwards the `(get_local $x)` node.

 ### Out of Bounds